ksehic/LassoBench/README.md

     pip install -e .

 ## Overview
-The objective is to optimize the multi-dimensional hyperparameter that balances the least-squares estimation and the penalty term that promotes the sparsity.
+The objective is to optimize the multi-dimensional hyperparameter space that balances the least-squares estimation and the penalty term that promotes the sparsity.

-The ambient space bounds are defined between [-1, 1].
+The search space bounds are defined between [-1, 1].

 LassoBench comes with two classes `SyntheticBenchmark` and `RealBenchmark`.
 While `RealBenchmark` is based on real-world applications found in medicine and finance, `SyntheticBenchmark` covers synthetic well-defined conditions.
 The user can select one of the predefined synthetic benchmarks or create a different bechmark.
 For the synthetic benchmarks, the default condition for the noise level is noiseless (noise=False).